 - Nest Thermostat: A less expensive alternative, this drops automatic learning functions as well as external sensor support, and compatibility with some wiring configurations.
 It does have a slick new look, and all of the other smart home integrations of its sibling.

 - Nest Doorbell (Wired/Battery): The key selling points here are an elegant design, three hours of free cloud recording, and on-device detection of people, packages, animals, and vehicles, which helps prioritize alerts.
 Only the Battery model can keep recording for an hour after a power or internet outage, but the Wired one never has to be charged, and supports continuous (i.e. more than event-based) recording with Nest Aware Plus.

 - Nest Cam (Battery): Google’s core security camera is wireless and weather-resistant, with the same on-device object recognition as the Nest Doorbell, and the ability to record for an hour if Wi-Fi drops.
 If you’re willing to spend big, there’s an upgraded version with built-in floodlights.

 - Nest Cam (Wired): The Wired camera is largely identical to the Battery model, but lacks any weather resistance or lighting options.
 That helps keep its price down, but oddly enough, it has a slightly wider 135-degree field of view (versus the Battery’s 130).

 - Nest Audio: Google’s best speaker features not just Google Assistant but Media EQ — which tunes output to the kind of content you’re listening to (music, podcasts, etc.) — and Ambient EQ, which adjusts volume based on ambient noise levels.
-You can pair two for stereo effects.
+You can pair two Audios for stereo.